leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw7.md

   a job description and each column is still a word.
 - Are some job descriptions repeated across the data?
 Yes/No, please show the code that demonstrates this.
 You can assume that if the word counts are identical across all words, they are the same job description.
-- Please report the number of job description that mention 'r' and the number of job descriptions that report 'python'
+- Please report the number of job description that mention 'r' and the number of job descriptions that mention 'python'

 ## Q2 Debugging